Saving meaningful places to foster lively communities

 Historic Seattle produces a broad range of events including design lectures, tours of historic sites, and annual programs that educate the public about preserving historic buildings.
-We celebrate local preservation successes through our annual Historic Preservation Awards event.
+We celebrate local preservation successes through our annual benefit, the Preservation Celebration.
 We communicate with constituents and the public through our website, email list, annual program brochure, newsletter, blog, Facebook, and Twitter.

 Through preservation advocacy, Historic Seattle works closely with individuals and community groups to advocate for the preservation of historic places.
 We assist with advocacy efforts by providing technical assistance and teaching tools for advocacy.
 We are visible proponents of preservation advocacy in Seattle working with policy makers who regularly seek our advice and expertise regarding a wide range of preservation issues that affect the city and county.